Clausidium dissimile: Ecology

 The relationship between C. dissimile and its host has not been definitively characterized, but is not likely to be parasitism.
 The mouth parts are not suited either for mastication or suction.
 They appear to be adopted for licking up nourishment from the surface of the host.

 The host is not frequently seen outside its burrow which can be 2 meters deep.
 This behavior can provide protection for C. dissimile from predators that cannot enter the burrow.

 The host maintains the microenvironment of the burrow by circulating water with its pleopods.
 The host generated current brings into the burrow suspended plankton and other particles which can accumulate on the host.
 An examination of the gut contents of C. dissimile showed diatom frustules along with unidentified material.
 C. dissimile were also observed beating their antennae causing a current which moved suspended particles to the mouth.
 It is likely that C. dissimile is feeding on material that accumulates on the host.
 C. dissimile kept in a bowl of seawater without a host lived for 69 days before the test was terminated.

 When dislodged from its host, C. dissimile will remount on the same or another host upon contact.
-It has been shown that adult females cannot locate the host at a distance via rheotaxis or chemotaxis.C. dissimile has been found in estuarine habitats and areas exposed to the open ocean.
+It has been shown that adult females cannot locate the host at a distance via rheotaxis or chemotaxis.Clausidium dissimile has been found in estuarine habitats and areas exposed to the open ocean.
 C. dissimile shows stress by abandoning its host when the salinity of the water falls below 15 ppt and appears moribund at 10 ppt.
 In the field this species was found at locations where the low salinity extremes were occasionally below 10 ppt.
 At an estuarine location that is subject to occasional freshwater conditions, the heavier higher salinity water in the borrow can provide protection from freshwater exposure.